anthonycaccese/pico8-desktop-console/README.md

 ```
 init=/bin/bash -c "mount -t proc proc /proc; mount -t sysfs sys /sys; mount /boot; source /boot/makepico8"
 ```
+> This change sets up the first boot to call a script called makepico8 which will set up everything up.
+You'll add that script in the next step.
-8. Download the `makepico8` script from this repo and copy it to your `boot` partition.
+8. Download the `makepico8` script from this repo [here](https://raw.githubusercontent.com/anthonycaccese/pico8-desktop-console/main/makepico8) and copy it to your `boot` partition.
 Your folder structure should look like this afterwards:
 > Note: There is a section below that outlines what the makepico8 script does to help answer any questions.
 ```
 boot/